2DGD-F0TH/2DGD_F0TH/chapters/006_Advanced_Topics/006_Developing_Game_Mechanics.md

 In many frameworks when a fullscreen game window "captures" the mouse cursor, this is put on the center of the screen, which could be where a menu item is positioned.

 Now imagine you are "flowing through" the menu, trying to load a saved file and the cursor is detected pointing at the "delete savefile" option; you are briskly walking through the menu and what you think is the "do you want to load this file?" dialog is actually asking "do you want to **delete** this savefile?".
-You click "yes" and your savefile is gone!
+You select "yes" by pressing enter on your keyboard and your savefile is gone!

 This is an extreme edge case, but it could happen.
 Even if it is a minor annoyance like starting a new savefile when instead you want to load an existing one, it diminishes the quality of your experience.